iqramchoudhury/Handwritten-Calculator/README.md

 With regards to what GUI to use, there are two options available: Tkinter or PySimpleGUI.
 I chose to do the latter because in my opinion the code is a lot cleaner visually.
 The GUI is composed of 4 windows, from top to bottom: the calculator name, the  calculator display, the canvas to draw on and the clear canvas button.

-In order to identify and separate each symbol drawn, I have used connected components labelling.
+In order to separate each symbol drawn, I have used connected components labelling.
 This is why I had to use '/' for division instead of the conventional symbol.
 A better and more 'state of the art' way to classify multiple images in a single image would be to use the You-Only-Look-Once (YOLO) algorithm.
 I did not choose to do this because connected components labelling works fine in my situation as all the symbols used are made up of a single block.
 If I were to include '=' as one of the symbols I would then have to use YOLO as the method for identification.

-Once the model has predicted each symbol, the operation is calculated and the display window updated.
+Once the symbols have been separated using connected componenets labelling, they are preprocessed in order for them to be in a suitable format for the CNN.
+The CNN then predicts the identity of each of the symbols, the operation is calculated  and the calculator display window is updated with the result.

 ## 4. Further Information

 * When creating this application a lot of ideas were influenced by the following implementation: https://github.com/irfanchahyadi/Handwriting-Calculator
+* The GUI's aesthetic was inspired by this calculator: https://github.com/israel-dryer/PyDataMath-II
 * The font for the calculator display window can be found at: https://www.1001fonts.com/digital-7-font.html